UPPMAX/UPPMAX-documentation/docs/cluster_guides/transfer_dardel.md

     > This is where you enter UPPMAX as allowed to use this key.

+???- question "For staff only"

     @Richel, need a screenshot of adding custom domain.

 To validate that it work you can connect to Dardel via SSH: